eCOMMERCE MARKETER'S GUIDE

 That said, let’s take a closer look at the world of native ads.

-THE BENEFITS OF NATIVE ADVERTISING.
+THE BENEFITS OF NATIVE ADS.

 Typical display ads are physically set apart from the on-page content that viewers find valuable.
 In contrast, native ads integrate into the content that users want to consume.
 What's more, they are usually more relevant to the user and combine copy and images that pertain to the rest of the content on the page.